 Some of these behaviors may be normal in the cat world, and others may be due to emotional or medical problems, and it's just a matter of understanding what's going on.
 I've used examples here where my cats exhibit some of these behaviors.

 Scratching behavior is exhibited on a regular basis.
 Declawed cats exhibit scratching behavior as well.

 Scratching is a method of scent marking, as well as a way to sharpen claws.
 This instinctive behavior cannot be denied, and your cat must have an outlet.
 Scratching relieves stress and if you try to stifle it, you'll add to your cat's stress levels.

 It's fully understandable that you don't want your cat scratching the furniture.
 A cat scratching post, therefore, is essential for your cat's well-being and overall health.

 Alternatively, you can offer a scratching board, or you can get a cat tree with a scratching post built in.
 Or, try something like the Ultimate Cat Scratcher Lounge.

 If you're a cat owner, the litter box is one of the most important cat related items in your home.
 But there are some strange cat behaviors associated with this common item.
 Why do cats need one, why do they always use your garden when outside?

 Why do they sometimes play in the box?
 Or Sleep in it?

 House cats retain a lot of the instinctive behaviors that their cousins in the wild exhibit.
 One of those is to cover their tracks so that predators can't find them.
 This includes covering feces and urine.

 It's no surprise then that cats usually prefer to eliminate on loose, sandy soil, and therefore using a litter box kind of comes naturally.
-It's also no surprise that using sand boxes or garden beds for outdoor elimination is quite normal.

 If garden intruders are a problem for you, there are a number of cat repellent products that you can use to keep cats out of your yard or keep your cat away from certain areas of the garden.